siberianfox/g2wiki/TinyG-Safety-Interlock-Behaviors.md

 * **Interlock header**
 The interlock mechanism may also need to control external controllers such as spindles, coolant systems & laser drivers.
 To support this the interlock pinouts should be included on the Kinen & SPI control interfaces.
 There are two output logic level signals:
  * Interlock triggered.
-This is the signal that should be connected to the MCU interrupt.
+This is the signal that should be connected to the MCU interrupt and is enabled when the lockout switch loop opens.
  * Interlock timed out.
 This is the signal that is active when the interlock has timeout has passed, and is connected to the lockout circuitry.

 ##Sequence of Events